thinkoid/lbp/README.md

 approach to texture analysis: extensions and applications.
 Oulun yliopisto, 2003.

-<a name="2002Ojala">[2002Ojala]</a> Ojala, Timo, Matti Pietikainen, and Topi
+<a name="2002Ojala">[2002Ojala]</a> Ojala, Timo, Matti Pietikäinen, and Topi
-Maenpaa.
+Mäenpää.
 "Multiresolution gray-scale and rotation invariant texture classification with local binary patterns." *IEEE Transactions on pattern analysis and machine intelligence* 24.7 (2002): 971-987.